 More broadly, her work aims to shed light on how reading and re-reading texts actively shape communal identities and scriptural use.

-Sarah Wisialowski defended her DPhil in Theology at the University of Oxford in June 2025.
+Sarah Wisialowski defended her DPhil in Theology at the University of Oxford in June 2025, and previously held a postdoctoral fellowship with the Einstein Center Chronoi at the Freie Universität.

 Background